siddharth1201/Album-RestApi/readme.md

 ### Usage
 After authenticating and obtaining a JWT token, you can use the provided endpoints to create albums, upload images, and manage your content.

-MIT

-This template provides a basic structure for your README file, including sections like overview, key features, technical stack, getting started, usage, contributing, and license.
-You might need to adjust paths, URLs, and other specific details to match your project's configuration and setup.